slerman12/Help-me/2-Opposing-views.md

 ### Nurses

 Somebody had threatened a court order, perhaps a nurse.
-The nurses didn’t let me keep my clothes, but perhaps that isn't a standard practice, and was only done then due to Covid risk.
+The nurses didn’t let me keep my clothes, but perhaps that isn't a standard practice, and was only made a requirement then due to Covid risk.
 The nurses had run over my toe.

 ### Kids